Emmanuel687/Travel-List/README.md

 The ability to sort items by description, input order, or status.
 Usage

+User can track down the items that are not packed

 # Usage
 To use the application, simply add items to the form input and select a number from the drop down option input.
 You can then sort the items by description, input order, or status by clicking on the corresponding button.